EnchantedTails Bengal Cats

 FOOD AND WATER

-Stainless steel bowls are recommended over plastic.
+Stainless steel or glass bowls are recommended over plastic.
 Plastic can harbor bacteria.
 Wash out the water bowl daily, as the bowls can get a bit of a slimy coating.
 My cats like me to dump old dry food daily too.
 It is not as appealing to them once it has sat out for a day.

 CAT LITTER